imfatant/test/README.md

 ![alt text](https://github.com/imfatant/test/blob/master/docs/BBBlue-ArduPilot.jpg)

 - The R/C receiver: FrSky equipment, like the R-XSR, XR4SB or R9 Slim can be powered off any +5V pin and a GND.
 The +5V servo rail, providing it's powered, will do too.
 All that remains is to connect the receiver's SBUS OUT to one of the two SBUS pins marked on the diagram.
-Please contact me if you would like to add some information here about gear from other manuafacturers such as Spektrum, Futaba, etc.
+A signal inverter is not necessary.
+Please contact me if you would like to add some information here about gear from other manufacturers such as Spektrum, Futaba, etc.

 ...
 ...